NeuralLikelihoodFreeInference/NeuralLikelihoodFreeInference.github.io/about.md

 permalink: /about/
 ---

-This page is maintained by [Lorenzo Pacchiardi](https://lorypack.github.io/).
+This website is maintained by [Lorenzo Pacchiardi](https://lorypack.github.io/).
 The website is generated from [this repository](https://github.com/NeuralLikelihoodFreeInference/NeuralLikelihoodFreeInference.github.io), which is a fork of [this other repository](https://github.com/ScoreBasedGenerativeModeling/scorebasedgenerativemodeling.github.io).

 ## Contribute